November 2018: This chapter has been revised as a result of local review.

 8.1 Gathering initial information and clarify facts

 On receipt of an alert the lead agency should take the following action.

 - Clarify basic facts, including who is involved in the allegation.
 Practitioners must be aware that this is not an enquiry, but that facts are being collected and / or clarified to enable decisions to be made about the level of risk and the process to be followed.
 This could involve contact with the alerter and a brief discussion with the adult, but would usually not involve contact with the person alleged to have caused harm.
 If it is felt that contact needs to be made with the person alleged to have caused harm in order to safeguard adults who may be at risk, this should be agreed by a manager from the lead agency.

 - If the allegation concerns a potential crime there should be liaison with the police to avoid contamination of evidence.

-- It may be necessary for other relevant organisations should be informed of the nature of the allegation and the actions being taken, for example the CQC if the concerns are about a registered provider.
+- It may be necessary for other relevant organisations to be informed of the nature of the allegation and the actions being taken, for example the CQC if the concerns are about a registered provider.